 Prostate enlargement (BPH)

 Also known as benign prostatic hyperplasia (BPH), this is a common prostate problem for men over the age of 50.
 The prostate usually begins to enlarge after age 40.
 BPH causes urinary symptoms including slow urinary flow, urinary frequency and urgency, waking up more often at night to urinate, as well as a worsening ability to empty the urine out of the bladder.
-Urology Associates is on the forefront of several innovative, natural BPH treatments, including auquablation and Rezume therapy.
+Urology Associates is on the forefront of several innovative, natural BPH Treatments, including auquablation and Rezume therapy.

 Prostate cancer is the most common cancer among men.
 Most prostate cancer is detected in very early stages using PSA (prostate-specific antigen) test, when the prognosis for successful treatment is good.
+A prostate biopsy is the only method of definitively diagnosing prostate cancer.

 - Carefully monitoring the cancer without actually proceeding with treatment (this is known as watchful waiting